 The best holes work together (Nos.
 15-17, for example, all come from Desert Mountain in Scottsdale), and there are a number of fun risk-reward opportunities, like on No. 6, a short par 4 with a split fairway.

 This is no Vegas cheapie (not that there's really any such thing).
-When the weather's good a round here can set you back two bills.
 But it's one of the better high-end options in Sin City, one where you don't have to worry about what shape the greens are going to be in or whether you're going to have fun.

 April 30, 2007